abdelrahman298/CRUD/README.md

-# Bookmark Manager
+# Bookmark Project

-Bookmark Manager is a simple web application that allows users to manage bookmarks.
-Users can add, edit, search, and delete bookmarks.
+Bookmark Project is a simple web application that allows users to manage bookmarks.
+Users can add, and delete bookmarks.
 The application uses localStorage to persist bookmark data locally in the user's browser.

 ## Table of Contents